Uniview

 Build your first Uniview plugin in 5 minutes

-This guide walks you through creating a simple plugin and rendering it in a Svelte host.
+This guide walks you through creating a simple interactive plugin and rendering it in a Svelte host.

 Prerequisites